dougdonohoe/ddpoker/README-DEV.md

 of DD Poker was written from 2004-2007, with sporadic updates after that.
 The original JDK was 1.5.

-Most of our dependencies (Swing, Hibernate, Wicket, log4j, etc.) have been updated to the latest versions that work with Java 8 (and soon, Java 17).
+Most of our dependencies (Swing, Hibernate, Wicket, Jetty, Tomcat, log4j, etc.) have been updated to the latest versions that work with Java 17.

 That said, amazingly, it all still seems to work.
 If anybody wants to start upgrading dependencies, we are happy to take PRs.